alanyuchenhou/aquila/README.md

 Below is an over view of each step.

 #### Extract the company name
-In this stage, a tagger will extract the name of the company from the transaction text description.
+In this stage, the program extracts the name of the company from the transaction text description.

 A naive solution is to reduce this problem to the Name Entity Recognition problem, and apply a Named Entity Recognizer(NER).